Stapferhaus: Founders and founding site

 The Stapferhaus was founded by the representatives of Pro Helvetia, Pro Argovia, the Canton Aargau and the City of Lenzburg.
-It was named for Philipp Albert Stapfer (1766-1840), who is considered the founder of the Canton of Aargau.
+It was named for Philipp Albert Stapfer (1766–1840), who is considered the founder of the Canton of Aargau.
 Today Sybille Lichtensteiger is the director of the Stapferhaus.
 She is responsible for the strategy, setting the themes and the programme.
 Sybille Lichtensteiger studied History and German studies in Zurich and Berlin and started working at the Stapferhaus 20 years ago.

 In 1960 the Stapferhaus was opened in Lenzburg castle and hosted conferences and debates there for about 30 years.
 In 1994, its first exhibition was Anne Frank and us, done under the direction of Hans Ulrich Garner.

-From 2002-2018 the Stapferhaus showed its exhibitions at the Zeughaus in Lenzburg, while its offices were still located in Lenzburg castle.
+From 2002 to 2018 the Stapferhaus showed its exhibitions at the Zeughaus in Lenzburg, while its offices were still located in Lenzburg castle.

 In 2018 the Stapferhaus took up its first permanent home close to Lenzburg railway station, which is now used for both exhibition spaces and offices.
 The first exhibition in the new building, from 2018 until 2020, was FAKE.
 And the Office for the Whole Truth.
 The flexible building is designed to be constantly remodelled, which makes the architecture special.
 Stairs and walls in the building can be shifted, the floors can be opened, and the façade and forecourt can be changed and re-designed.